 - Moving away from Rome which was under fierce attacks of Barbaric tribes and lost its strategic importance, and locating the imperial throne to a safer place.

 Emperor Constantine the Great moved the capital from Rome to Byzantium for this purpose in 324 AD.
 At first, the city was called as “New Rome”, afterwards, it was called as Constantinople, meaning the city of Constantine.
-Foundation of Istanbul as a city in a real sense dates back to these years.

-Italian Trade Colonies in Istanbul
+2. Italian Trade Colonies

 As it is shown on the map, Istanbul was only restricted to modern-day Historical Peninsula.
 At the opposite shore of the Golden Horn was Galata trade colony standing, surrounded with walls.
 Those ancient walls surrounding Galata were, unfortunately, torn down due to municipal operations in the late Ottoman period.

 The colonies exporting the wealth of Asia to Europe for centuries came at the parting of the ways because of the Sack of Constantinople in 1204.
 Enrico Dandolo, Doge of Venice, was leading the Fourth Crusade, aiming to capture Jerusalem but sacked Constantinople, the capital of Orthodoxy, upon arriving there.
 As a result, Venetian colony in the city cooperated with the invaders.

 Catholics founded Latin Empire in Constantinople that lasted 57 years.
 (1204-1261) When the city was recaptured in 1261, Byzantines received a huge support from Genoese colonies.
 In return, they consigned a harbor district, known as Karakoy and Galata today, to them.

 4. Construction of the Tower by the Genoese